mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "Ahh, I see," Kip said, only half understanding.

-  "I need some light.
-Come over here, Kip," Casra said.
-He walked over, realizing his new flow line had become a useful tool.
-Thi pulled opened a cover on the "radio" and handed it to Kip to look at.
+  "Come over here, Kip," Casra said.
+Thi pulled opened a cover on the listener and handed it to Kip to look at.

   "See these two glass pieces?"
 Thi asked, pointing to a large transparent bulb, and a smaller opaque one.
 "These work together to pull sound out of the electricity in the air - that knocking on the wall.
 When you talk into a transmitter box, the machine translates your speech into something it can put into the air, so you need these pieces to translate it back."
 Thi moved hae hand to the coil around the tree.
 "All these coils you see around are what keeps the machine listening to those bumps in the air.
 It's like a bell - it rings when sung to.
 If you make one differently in any way, it will respond to a different tone of singing, so it's important to make them all the same."
 Linyu handed the small wooden disc to Casra, as if cued to do so, and Casra continued, "This is a listener.
 You plug it in to listen to the voices in the air.
 You want to try it?"